josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🪆_Narrative_Interference/🪞_the_thompson_principle.md

-# 🪞 The Harper’s Principle — Vulnerability, Ego, and Fascist Capture
+# 🪞 The Thompson Principle — Vulnerability, Ego, and Fascist Capture
-**First created:** 2025-11-13 | **Last updated:** 2025-11-13
+**First created:** 2025-11-13 | **Last updated:** 2025-12-23
 *How personal wounds, humiliation, and emotional vulnerabilities create openings for authoritarian recruitment.*

+---

 ## 🛰️ Orientation
-This node isolates the psychological dimension of fascist recruitment, expanding Dorothy Thompson’s 1941 Harper’s essay *“Who Goes Nazi?”* to modern radicalisation contexts.
+This node isolates the psychological dimension of fascist recruitment, expanding Dorothy Thompson’s 1941 Thompson’s essay *“Who Goes Nazi?”* to modern radicalisation contexts.

 The thesis:
 **People do not go Nazi because of ideology.
 They go Nazi because of psychological vulnerability.**

+---

 ## ✨ Key Features
 - Ego wounds as radicalisation pathways